Jurisdiction Pricing Zones

-How bilateral pricing agreements affect case creation and contract signing for specific debtor jurisdictions.
+How bilateral agreements control partner routing, pricing, and contract requirements for specific debtor jurisdictions.

-A jurisdiction pricing carveout is a bilateral pricing agreement between Debitura and a referral partner that overrides the standard SDCA pricing for a specific combination of referral partner + debtor country + collection partner.
+A jurisdiction pricing zone is a bilateral agreement between Debitura and a referral partner that applies to a specific combination of referral partner + debtor country.
+When a zone is active, it controls three things:

-Carveouts are per-debtor-jurisdiction, not partner-wide.
-Whether a carveout applies depends on the country of the specific debtor in the case — not on the referral partner's country or account-level settings.
+Zones are per-debtor-jurisdiction, not partner-wide.
+Whether a zone applies depends on the country of the specific debtor in the case — not on the referral partner's country or account-level settings.

 Business context: See Referral program overview for details on how referral pricing is structured.